ADMM for 0/1 D-optimality and Maximum-Entropy Sampling Relaxations: Introduction

 {\bf Brief literature review.} D-optimality, whose criterion is maximizing the (logarithm of the) determinant of an appropriate positive-definite matrix, is a very well-studied topic in the experimental design literature.
 There are many variations, and we concentrate on the 0/1 version of the problem, which we carefully state in \S\ref{sec:d-opt}.
 A recent reference on the state-of-the-art for B\&B approaches is \cite*{PonteFampaLeeMPB}, with many references therein to background and previous work.
 A key upper bound based on convex relaxation is the ``natural bound'', and we propose herein an ADMM algorithm for its fast calculation.
 Related to this is \cite*{nagata2021data}, which proposes an ADMM for ``A-optimal design'' (which seeks to maximize a trace).
 More similar is \cite*{Scheinberg2010}, which gives an ADMM algorithm for $\max\{\log \det (X) - \Trace(SX) - \tau \|X\|_1\}$, a convex relaxation for ``sparse inverse covariance selection''.

 MESP is a closely related problem in the experimental-design literature, which we carefully state in \S\ref{sec:MESP}.
 A recent reference on the state-of-the-art for B\&B approaches is \cite*{FL2022}, with many references therein to background and previous work.
 Key upper bounds based on convex relaxation are the ``linx bound'' (see \cite*{Kurt_linx}), the ``factorization bound'' (see \cite*{Nikolov,Weijun,FL2022,ChenFampaLee_Fact}), and the ``BQP bound'' (see \cite*{Anstreicher_BQP_entropy}), and in the sequel, we propose new ADMM algorithms for their calculation.
-There is also an important ``factorization bound'' for 0/1 D-optimality instances, but we can see it as applying the MESP ``factorization bound'' to an appropriately-constructed instance of MESP (see \cite*{PonteFampaLeeMPB}).
+There is also an important ``factorization bound'' for 0/1 D-optimality instances, but we can see it as applying the MESP ``factorization bound'' to an appropriately-constructed instance of MESP (see \cite*{PonteFampaLeeMPB} and \cite*{MESP2DOPT}).

 {\bf Organization and contributions.} In \S\ref{sec:d-opt}, we present a new ADMM algorithm for the natural bound for D-Opt.
 In \S\ref{sec:MESP}, we present a new ADMM algorithm for the factorization bound for MESP, which requires significant new theoretical results.
 We also present new ADMM algorithms for the linx and BQP bounds for MESP.
 In \S\ref{sec:numexp}, we present results of numerical experiments, demonstrating the benefits of our approach.
 Specifically, we will see that our ADMM algorithm for the natural bound for D-Opt is significantly better for large instances than applying commercial (and other) solvers.
 Additionally, we will see that while our ADMM algorithm for the linx bound for MESP does not perform well compared to commercial solvers, our ADMM algorithm for the factorization bound for MESP does perform quite well.
-Another highlight is that with our ADMM aproach, we could calculate the BQP bound for MESP, for much larger instances than was previously possible.
+Another highlight is that with our ADMM approach, we could calculate the BQP bound for MESP for much larger instances than was previously possible.
 In \S\ref{sec:concl}, we make some concluding remarks.
+In Appendices A and B, we have some supporting material.